-We now turn to the main question of the paper: \textit{Do subjects come closer to maximizing utility with strict preferences as they make choices at the same decision problems repeatedly, without receiving any new information in the process?} Table \ref{tab:first_last_15} summarizes the relevant findings from this investigation that is based on the round-per-round behaviour of every subject according to the following criteria: \begin{enumerate} \item How many subjects' decisions in each round are perfectly compatible with ordinal and expected-utility maximization with strict preferences, and how many are in violation of the seven axioms of rational choice under risk that were discussed in Section 2? \item How many total and \textit{active-choice} (i.e., excluding deferrals) decisions would have to be changed on average for each subject in each round to make decisions consistent with utility maximization with strict preferences? \item How long does it take to make a decision on average? \end{enumerate}
+We now turn to our other main question: \textit{Do subjects come closer to maximizing utility with strict preferences as they make choices at the same decision problems repeatedly, without receiving any new information in the process?} Table \ref{tab:first_last_15} summarizes the relevant findings from this investigation, which is based on the round-per-round behaviour of every subject according to the following criteria: \begin{enumerate} \item How many subjects' decisions in each round are perfectly compatible with ordinal and expected-utility maximization with strict preferences, and how many violate the seven axioms of rational choice under risk that were discussed in Section \ref{s3}? \item How many total and \textit{active-choice} (i.e., excluding deferrals) decisions would have to be changed on average for each subject in each round to make decisions consistent with utility maximization with strict preferences? \item How long does it take to make a decision on average? \end{enumerate}

-With the exception of Decisiveness violators, whose proportion stayed in the 15\%-16\% range throughout, our findings unambiguously suggest that subjects learned to be more rational in all the above respects between the first and fifth rounds.
-Furthermore, in virtually all of these rationality criteria such learning occurred in a strictly monotonic way; that is, for almost every aspect of rationality that we consider, there is strictly higher conformity in the sample as we move from one round to the next.
+With the exception of subjects violating Decisiveness, whose proportion stayed in the 15\%-16\% range throughout, our findings unambiguously suggest that subjects learned to be more consistent with the above rationality criteria between the first and fifth rounds.
+Furthermore, for virtually all of these criteria, such learning occurred in a strictly monotonic way; that is, for almost every aspect of rationality that we consider, there is strictly higher conformity in the sample as we move from one round to the next.

-Before discussing those findings in more detail it is worth pointing out that the random and subject-specific order of appearance of the middle 45 decision problems in our design alleviates potential concerns that such learning might be driven by the particular order of presentation.
-At the same time, the commonality of the presentation order between the first and fifth round and between subjects allows us to conduct a like-for-like comparison of behaviour at the beginning and at the end of the experiment and hence a targeted test of our learning hypothesis.
+Before discussing those findings in more detail, it is worth pointing out that the random and subject-specific order of appearance of the middle 45 decision problems in our design alleviates potential concerns that such learning might be driven by the particular order of presentation.
+At the same time, the commonality of the presentation order between the first and fifth round and between subjects allows us to conduct a like-for-like comparison of behaviour at the beginning and at the end of the experiment, and hence a targeted test of our hypothesis.